Joe Burrow: 2019

 On December 14, 2019, Burrow was awarded the 2019 Heisman Trophy, receiving 1,846 more votes than runner-up Jalen Hurts.
 It was the largest victory margin in the history of the award, with Burrow receiving the highest-ever share of available points.
 Burrow's Heisman acceptance speech referred to the rampant poverty and food insecurity affecting his hometown; shortly after his speech, the Athens County food bank was the recipient of $450,000 in donations.
 Burrow received many other awards during college football award season, including SEC Offensive Player of the Year, AP Player of the Year, Maxwell Award, Walter Camp Award, Johnny Unitas Golden Arm Award, Davey O'Brien Award, Lombardi Award, and Manning Award.
-He was named as a Consensus All-American.
+He was named as a Unanimous All-American.

 In LSU's College Football Playoff semifinal game against fourth-ranked Oklahoma in the 2019 Peach Bowl, Burrow threw for seven touchdowns during the first half of the contest and had a total of 493 passing yards – along with scoring a rushing touchdown – in a 63–28 victory for the Tigers.
 Burrow's eight total touchdowns were all scored within the first 35 minutes of the 60-minute game, after which he was taken out for the sake of giving him rest.
 Analysts have called the performance one of the greatest in college football history.

 In the 2020 National Championship Game against Clemson, Burrow threw for 463 yards with six total touchdowns, five of which were passing, which led LSU to a 42–25 victory and him being named the game's offensive MVP.
 He finished his 2019 season with 60 passing touchdowns, which broke the single-season FBS record previously set by Colt Brennan's 58 in 2006.
 (Note: This record has since fallen to Bailey Zappe of Western Kentucky, who threw for 62 touchdowns in 2021.)
 Burrow also set a FBS single-season record with 65 total touchdowns (tied by Bailey Zappe in 2021).
 His 5,671 passing yards is now tied (with Case Keenum in 2009) for fourth-most in an FBS season.
 His passer rating of 202 for the season was a record at the time.
 Several sportswriters deemed the season to be the greatest ever by a college quarterback.